-The property you bought above for $150,000 appreciates over time, and after a few years, you’ll have built some equity in it.
+The property you bought in the example above for $150,000 appreciates over time, and after a few years, you’ll have built some equity in it.

-You could sell it and pay capital gains taxes on that equity, or you could borrow against the property and not pay any taxes on your cash in hand.
-In fact, you’d get to deduct the borrowing costs, both closing costs and mortgage interest.
+You could sell it and pay capital gains taxes on that equity.
+Or you could borrow against the property and not pay any taxes on your cash in hand.
+In fact, you’d get to deduct the borrowing costs — both the upfront closing costs and mortgage interest.

 Over time, your tenants pay the loan off for you.
 You get to keep the property, which hopefully continues appreciating for you, and the rents rise with time, even as your mortgage payment remains fixed.

-And when the loan is paid off, guess what?
+And when you pay off the loan in full, guess what?
 You can turn around and do it all over again, borrowing more cash against your property and letting your tenants pay that loan off too.

 11. Die Owning Your Properties